ajsmth/winona/README.md

 ## Benefits

 - keeps all your integrations in one place in case you need to swap them out or mock them in tests
-- gives you (the front-ender) the freedom to define your api calls to whatever makes sense to you
+- gives you (the front-ender) the freedom to define your api calls to whatever makes sense for the app you are building
-- will likely work quite nicely with something like miragejs (not right now though) pinde
+- works great with a library like miragejs - simply add your fetch calls wherever you define your service, and swap it out for the real thing when your backend is ready

 ## Drawbacks

 - slightly harder on the client, there's more work being done to match your paths
+- you don't get the typescript definitions that an explicit api function would give you - although the accuracy of those types is debatable anyways
 - this might be a horrible idea, or just might not be your thing

 ## Roadmap